May 6, 2025

 Loyola is known for its unique curriculum that extends beyond theory.
 With a focus on healing the human spirit and body, this school offers its students an education that prioritizes holistic care and addresses health disparities.

-Additionally, this school is known for the extensive clinical experience it offers its students that help them adapt to the complexities of healthcare.
+Additionally, this school is known for the extensive clinical experience it offers its students, which helps them adapt to the complexities of healthcare.

 4. Is Loyola a Good Medical School?